Sands45/Average-Joes-3620-FRC/README.md

  **Next Steps?**
  1) Not quite sure, but there are some small "quality of life" tweeks for use-ability and speed of setup that we want to do. (eg., a vacuum attachement for the bad saw, a better place for shipping straps, etc. etc.)
  2) Need a place for the robot laptops for setup and transport
  3) Discussing a 5th cart that would be in the back left corner.
 A rack for backpacks and a stand for a larger TV for match streams.
 Jokingly, also a beverage dispenser.
+ 4) Sort out the valance on the upper front of the carts.
+Thinking about pocket routing our logo and numbers into 3/8 polycarb, but may try to ask a sponsor to cut them into steel sheet.
+We will see.